National Stolen Property Act: Litigation

 Litigation is regularly brought under the Act.
-Among other things, it allows the Depart of Justice to combat the smuggling of artifacts that have been looted directly from archaeological or paleontological sites, which cannot be prosecuted like regular theft because there is usually no modern person who has had possession in fact over these artifacts.
+Among other things, it allows the Department of Justice to combat the smuggling of artifacts that have been looted directly from archaeological or paleontological sites, which cannot be prosecuted like regular theft because there is usually no modern person who has had possession in fact over these artifacts.
 Once 18 U.S.C. §§ 2314 or 2315 is triggered, the Department can not only press criminal charges against the suspects but also compel the civil forfeiture of the artifacts at issue pursuant to 18 U.S.C. § 981.

 The following two examples illustrate how the Act could be invoked in a criminal prosecution involving archaeological artifacts and in a civil forfeiture proceeding involving paleontological artifacts, respectively.
 As discussed below, they each received much public attention and left behind a legacy that persists to this date.
 Nevertheless, these are by no means representative of all litigation that has been brought under the Act.